-Once a Rental Application has been denied, applicants must wait one (1) year before re-applying.
-Foundation Community properties do not offer an appeals process for denied applications.
+Any applicant that is denied for having income that is higher than property income limits, must wait one (1) year before reapplying.
+(No time constraints apply to any other denied applications.)
+Foundation Communities properties does not offer an appeals process for denied applications.